 Playing a major role in the FIVB’s World Tour, the Beach Major Series’ debut season of 2015 saw three tour stops in Croatia, Norway and Switzerland before the inaugural World Tour Finals tournament was held in Fort Lauderdale.

 If 2015 was heralded a success, then 2016 went one big step further.
 The Olympics were held on the iconic Copacabana beach and packed crowds roared on Brazilian team Alison/Bruno to win gold in the men’s tournament.
-Europe, however, celebrated with gold in the women’s competition as Germany’s Ludwig/Walkenhorst claimed top spot on the podium.
+Europe, however, celebrated with gold in the women’s competition as Germany’s Ludwig/Walkenhorst claimed the top spot on the podium.